kkotiq/didntgiveup/README.md

-# single-page-portfolio
+# portfolio website

-an example of a single-page web-developer's portfolio
+an example of web-developer's portfolio website